cristi-zz/auto_iccp2020/README.md

 Supporting code for "Evaluation of Deep Learning architectures for System Identification.
 Applications for a household heating system" paper submitted at ICCP 2020.
-[Download draft paper.](http://users.utcluj.ro/~visoft/publications.php?action=getpdf&artid=iccp_20)
+[Download draft paper](http://users.utcluj.ro/~visoft/publications.php?action=getpdf&artid=iccp_20) or watch [presentation video](https://youtu.be/sIxhJLVVqlk)

 Suppose you want to control a system such that, a certain measurement (eg temperature) stays at a fixed value.
 Usually one can employ a PID controller.
 This, will react to the difference between the desired value and current measurement, to the speed of